prax-github/mambogo/implementation log/SEC-03-Per-Service-JWT-Validation-Implementation-Log.md

 5. **Method-Level Security**: Fine-grained authorization control with @PreAuthorize annotations
 6. **Service-Specific Security**: Different security levels appropriate for each service's requirements
 7. **Performance Optimization**: Minimal overhead with efficient JWT validation
+8. **Externalized Configuration**: All hardcoded values moved to YAML configuration for better maintainability

 All microservices are now ready to handle authenticated requests with proper JWT validation and role-based authorization.
 The implementation is consistent across all services while allowing for service-specific security requirements.